Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 ---
-title: Quickstart - Deploy a Managed Openshift cluster
+title: Quickstart - Deploy a Managed OpenShift cluster
 description: Quickly learn to create a Managed OpenShift cluster for Linux containers with the Azure CLI.
 services: container-service
 author: juliens